What is the Law Regarding Employment in Princeton?

 Anti-Discrimination laws in Princeton

 Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Princeton citizens.
-People who live and work in Princeton must follow laws which make it illegal to discriminate on the basis of certain categories.
+People who live and work in Princeton must follow laws which make it illegal to discriminate on the basis of particular categories.
 These categories include race, gender, age, national origin, and disability.